-Easter Entertaining with Hadley Pottery
+Easter Tablescape with Hadley Pottery

 I’m excited to share this tablescape incorporating Hadley Pottery.
 These patterns are collectibles for many families so we’re putting them into an Easter brunch setting.

 The tradition is to mix and match patterns in their classic blue & creamy white dishes, so that’s what we did.
 Using some of the most classic patterns like the house, and blooms, we incorporated some Easter/Spring patterns like the bunny, sheep, and duck to set the table.
-Everything is set up for Easter Brunch with some tried and true recipes as well.

 A bundle of flowers from the grocery store fills small vases and adds life to the table.